Silence has more space

-Finished wall thickness available 125 and 150 mm (both for solid and stud wall version), with width from 600 to 1000 mm and height from 2000 to 2400 mm.
+According to the base model (Single, Luce Single or Ewoluto® Single), finished wall thickness varies between 125 and 150 mm, both for solid and stud wall versions, with width from 600 to 1000 mm and height from 2000 to 2400 mm.

 Noise abatement 38 dB (-1; -3).

 UNI EN ISO 10140 - 2

-Measurement of sound insulation in buildings and building elements - Part 2: Measurement of acoustic insulation by air.
+Laboratory measurement of sound insulation in buildings and building elements - Part 2: Measurement of acoustic insulation by air.